pingcap/docs-cn/tidb-configuration-file.md

 + Default value: ""
 + By default, the format of the TiDB version string is `5.7.${mysql_latest_minor_version}-TiDB-${tidb_version}`.

+> **Note:**
+>
+> TiDB nodes use the value of `server-version` to verify the current TiDB version.
+Therefore, to avoid unexpected behaviors, before upgrading the TiDB cluster, you need to set the value of `server-version` to empty or the real version of the current TiDB cluster.

 ### `repair-mode`

 - Determines whether to enable the untrusted repair mode.
 When the `repair-mode` is set to `true`, bad tables in the `repair-table-list` cannot be loaded.